microsoft/CollectServiceFabricData/README.md

 ## Setup

-CollectSFData is a console only utility packaged in both a nuget package and github release zip.
+CollectSFData is both a console utility and dll packaged in both a nuget package and github release zip.
 Use the below steps to setup environment for use with CollectSFData.

 1. Ensure machine executing utility has comparable [requirements](#requirements)